nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-18/README.md

 By using React, we'll be able to create a modular _component_ for that Header or NavBar (or any other piece of UI).
 This will allow us to have one _JSX_ file defining our component, and any changes we make to that file will propagate throughout our application.

-> JSX stands for "JavaScipt Extended", and refers to React JavaScript files which allow for JavaScript and HTML to be seamlessly mixed together.
+> JSX stands for "JavaScipt XML", and refers to React JavaScript files which allow for JavaScript and HTML to be seamlessly mixed together.
 The only requirement is that the HTML code is enclosed in parentheses `()`

 These modular components can either be classes or functions, and they can maintain a _state_.
 The state of a component refers to a collection of variables which will trigger a _re-render_ of the component whenever they are changed.